-Bioremediation, coagulation, liquid extraction, solid phase extraction, adsorption, aerobic decomposition, electrochemical and biological oxidation, membrane technology (nano-filtration), and advanced oxidation processes such as homogeneous and heterogeneous photocatalysis have been widely used to degrade pesticides in aquatic environments.
-Also, in recent years, advanced oxidation, adsorption, and photocatalytic degradation methods using sunlight have been used to decompose some pesticide and other refractory organic pollutants from water resources.
-Many of these methods of decomposing toxins only concentrate the water pollutants without destroying or removing it, and some of these methods have a low efficiency in decomposing toxins.
-In recent years, ARPs as a new chemical treatment method have been successfully utilized for the conversion of target pollutants into simpler or harmless products.
-Moreover, partial degradation of refractory organic contaminants can lead to the formation of biodegradable intermediates (Liu et al. 2014).
-The most important advantage of ARPs than advanced oxidation process is that they convert halogenated refractory organic into product with low toxicity at a high reaction rate (Liu et al. 2013).
-In recent year, Hofman-Caris et al. show that the ARPs gives good degradation of organic micropollutants in water and it is a possible alternative to AOPs such as UV/H2O2 process.
-Moreover, ARPs have been proposed as a new, simple and economic method in the decomposition of certain of refractory organic compounds.
-Therefore, considering the fact that TCF pesticide is a resistant compound and has chlorine bonds, it seems that ARPs as a simple, inexpensive and environmentally friendly method can play an effective role in the transformation and removal of this pollutant.
-So, studies should be extended to evaluate the influence of various process parameters, mineralization efficiency, intermediates products and toxicity assessment of intermediates products of this pesticide.
+Bioremediation, coagulation, liquid extraction, solid-phase extraction, adsorption, aerobic decomposition, electrochemical and biological oxidation, membrane technology (nano-filtration), and advanced oxidation processes such as homogeneous and heterogeneous photocatalysis were widely used to degrade pesticides in aquatic environments.
+Furthermore, in recent years, advanced oxidation, adsorption, and photocatalytic degradation methods using sunlight were used to decompose some pesticides and other refractory organic pollutants from water resources.
+Many of these methods of decomposing toxins only concentrate the water pollutants without destroying or removing them, and some of these methods have low efficiency in decomposing toxins.
+In recent years, ARPs as a new chemical treatment method were successfully utilized to convert target pollutants into simpler or harmless products.
+Moreover, partial degradation of refractory organic contaminants can lead to form the biodegradable intermediates (Liu et al., 2014).
+The most important advantage of ARPs over advanced oxidation processes is that they convert halogenated refractory organic into products with low toxicity at a high reaction rate (Liu et al., 2013).
+In recent years, Hofman-Caris et al. show that the ARPs gives good degradation of organic micropollutants in water and it is a possible alternative to AOPs such as the UV/H2O2 process.
+Moreover, ARPs were proposed as a new, simple, and economic method in the decomposition of certain of refractory organic compounds.
+Therefore, considering TCF pesticide is a resistant compound with chlorine bonds, ARPs as a simple, inexpensive, and environmentally friendly method can play an effective role in transforming and removing this pollutant.
+Hence, studies should be extended to evaluate the influence of various process parameters, mineralization efficiency, intermediates products, and toxicity assessment of intermediates products of this pesticide.

 2. Material and Methods